carpentries/instructor-training/episodes/02-practice-learning.md

 through practice and formal instruction, learners acquire skills and advance through distinct stages.
 In simplified form, three stages of this model are:

 ![Three people, labeled from left to right as "Novice", "Competent Practitioner", and "Expert".
 Underneath, an arrow labelled "Experience level" points from left to right.
-The "Novice" is quoted, "I'm not sure what questions to ask."
-The Competent Practitioner is quoted, "I'm pretty confident, but I still look stuff up a lot!"
-The Expert is quoted "I've been doing this on a daily basis for years!"](../fig/skill-level.svg)
+The "Novice" is quoted, "I am not sure what questions to ask."
+The Competent Practitioner is quoted, "I am pretty confident, but I still look stuff up a lot!"
+The Expert is quoted "I have been doing this on a daily basis for years!"](../fig/skill-level.svg)

 *   *Novice*: someone who does not know what they do not know, i.e., they do not yet know what the key ideas in the domain are or how they relate.